bxji/spark/docs/monitoring.md

 Once rewriting is done, original log files will be deleted, via best-effort manner.
 The History Server may not be able to delete the original log files, but it will not affect the operation of the History Server.

-Please note that Spark History Server may not compact the old event log files if figures out not a lot of space would be reduced during compaction.
+Please note that Spark History Server may not compact the old event log files if it figures out not a lot of space would be reduced during compaction.
 For streaming query we normally expect compaction will run as each micro-batch will trigger one or more jobs which will be finished shortly, but compaction won't run in many cases for batch query.

 Please also note that this is a new feature introduced in Spark 3.0, and may not be completely stable.
-Under some circumstances, the compaction may exclude more events than you expect, leading some UI issues on History Server for the application.
+Under some circumstances, the compaction may exclude more events than you expect, leading to some UI issues on History Server for the application.
 Use it with caution.

 ### Spark History Server Configuration Options